 Begin by using a lip liner that is very light and soft nude.
 Don't use a lip liner that is too dark.
 Line the outside of your lips, and either color in or add lines to the center and sides of your top and bottom lip.

 Using a pinky nude lipstick apply that to your lips on top of your lip liner.

 Want another easy eye look that you can wear every day?
 Check out this awesome makeup video that shows you just how easy it is to get an every day smokey eye!
-Easy Everyday Smokey Eye Tutorial
+How to: Everyday Smokey Eye (Steps with Photos!)